Top 10 Crypto Wallets Compared

 Mobile Wallets (Free)

 Mobile wallets are also very convenient but are considered more secure than desktop wallets because smartphones are generally less prone to malware than personal computers.
 Furthermore, some mobile wallets allow you to add extra layers of security such as 4 digit PINS, or fingerprint identification.
-Other than that, they work much the same way as desktop wallets, which means it’s very easy to send and receive cryptocurrency.
-You might be in trouble if you lose your smart phone, however.
+Other than that, they work much the same way as desktop wallets, which means it’s easy to send and receive cryptocurrency.
+You might be in trouble if you lose your smartphone, however.
 Fortunately, if you’ve made backups of your recovery phrase, or private keys, you shouldn’t have anything to worry about.
 Products like Exodus Wallet actually have mobile and desktop versions.

 Browser Wallets (Free)